Swedish Police Authority: Specialists

-The Swedish police have a number of specially trained police officers equipped to deal with many different tasks, either organized under the National Operations Department or under a police region.
+The Swedish police have a number of specially trained police officers equipped to deal with many different tasks, either organised under the National Operations Department or under a police region.

 Tactical units

 Plasan Sand Cat, previously used by Piketen.

 Operators from the National Task Force during the 2017 Stockholm truck attack.

-In 2015 the Police reorganized its tactical capabilities under an umbrella known as NIK (Nationella Insatskonceptet).
+In 2015 the Police reorganised its tactical capabilities under an umbrella known as NIK (Nationella Insatskonceptet).
 NIK established a framework for the existing regional units (then known as Piketen) and the National Task Force, it also added regional intervention teams in the non-metropolitan units.

 The main tactical units today are the Reinforced Regional Task Forces (formerly known as Piketen, from the French word piquet) which are tactical response units based in the major metropolitan areas of Stockholm, Gothenburg and Malmö.
 These units are sometimes seconded to neighbouring districts in connection with rapidly evolving events.
 These units were formed in the wake of two major incidents.
 On 23 August 1973, a robbery in Stockholm devolved into a hostage-taking situation and subsequent six-day siege by the police.
 The phrase Stockholm syndrome was coined by the criminologist and psychiatrist Nils Bejerot in connection with the protracted siege, as a state where hostages start to sympathize with their captor.
 One and a half years later the Red Army Faction occupied the West German Embassy in Stockholm, killing two hostages.
 Subsequently, the units were formed in 1979 as the regular police force were deemed insufficiently trained and ill-equipped to deal with similar events.
 Today the unit is used for particularly difficult or dangerous operations and often work in teams with a crisis negotiator.

 The National Task Force (Nationella insatsstyrkan) is a national counter terrorism/high-risk intervention unit under the command of the National Operations Department.
 It was originally formed in 1991 solely as a counter-terrorist task force in the wake of the assassination of Prime Minister Olof Palme, on the recommendations put forward by a 1988 Government inquiry.
 It has evolved into a national police resource deployed in extremely dangerous situations, e.g. high-risk interventions, search and surveillance operations, hostage situations, tactical negotiations and various kinds of underwater operations.